binghuang2018/aqml/README.md

    * A new pair-wise version is available, dealing with dataset consisting of many elements.
 - BAML representation, including up to 4-body potential (UFF inspired)
 - Multi-fidelity KRR
-- Automatic sampling of training set that are most representative for any query molecule
+- Automatic sampling of training set that are most representative for the query
    - composition and size-independent
-   - limited to molecules with explicit graph (w/wo periodic boundary condition)
+   - limited to molecule/solid with explicit graph (w/wo periodic boundary condition)

 # Todo's